Skip to main content

 from deepteam.attacks.multi_turn import BadLikertJudge

-There are FOUR optional parameters when creating a BadLikertJudge attack:
+There are SIX optional parameters when creating a BadLikertJudge attack:

 • [Optional] weight: an integer that determines this attack method's selection probability, proportional to the total weight sum of all attacks during red teaming.
 Defaulted to 1.